skip to main content skip to search skip to footer skip to accessibility statement

 Winter Mortality

 The number of excess winter deaths depends on the temperature and the level of disease in the population as well as other factors, such as how well equipped people are to cope with the drop in temperature.
-Most excess winter deaths are due to circulatory and respiratory diseases, and the majority occur amongst the elderly population.
+Most excess winter deaths are due to circulatory or respiratory diseases and the majority occur amongst the elderly population.

-Sub-city analyses uses the OHID old method as the new post-pandemic method is not recommended as statistically robust for small geographies.
+Sub-city analyses uses the OHID old method as the new post-pandemic method is not recommended for being statistically robust for small geographies.

 Life expectancy and mortality dashboard